-If RIA activities are not centrally registered, please try to obtain exemplary information that is representative of the situation in your country. \\Please Note: If RIA are not applied or do not exist, please give your country a score of "1" for this question AND for G3.2 and G3.3.
+If RIA activities are not centrally registered, please try to obtain exemplary information that is representative of the situation in your country.
+Please Note: If RIA are not applied or do not exist, please give your country a score of "1" for this question AND for G3.2 and G3.3.

 RIA assess a regulation's impacts on socioeconomic and other indicators (e.g., impacts on public budgets; compliance costs for businesses, public administration or citizens).
 The application of RIA differs in topical scope, whether it is only applied to new or also to some existing regulations, and whether the analysis is streamlined by minimum standards prescribing RIA methodology.

-If this question does not fully apply to your country, please answer by referring to possible functional equivalents and substantiate your answer.
+If this question does not fully apply to your country, please respond by drawing on possible functional equivalents and substantiate your answer.

 RIA are applied to all new regulations and to existing regulations which are characterized by complex impact paths.
 RIA methodology is guided by common minimum standards.
-10 RIA are applied systematically to most new regulations.
-RIA methodology is guided by common minimum standards.
-8 RIA are applied in some cases.
+10 🗌 9 🗌 RIA are applied systematically to most new regulations.
+RIA methodology is guided by common mini- mum standards.
+8 7 6 RIA are applied in some cases.
 There is no common RIA methodology guaranteeing common minimum standards.
 5 4 3 RIA are not applied or do not exist.
-2 [
+2 🗌 1 🗌